UBC-MDS/DSCI532_Davy_Reza/doc/Milestone4_Writeup.md

 In addition, we added some more features to our app:

 -   We added a dynamic legend to the prediction plot.
 Now, when you switch to the prediction mode, the legend appears on the line plot.
+This makes it easier ode the user to read plot.

 -   The prediction line was also added to the plot for the average state data.
+So now can also predict the average data for each state.

 -   We changed the plot tooltips to show the truncated numbers.
 Now the numbers only have three digits after the decimal point.
+This makes the tooltip more useful.

 <img src ="../img/pic22.png">